k-malek/neural_network/README.md

 # Generations

 The latest feature of neural_network project contains generic algorythms.
 Now you can create population of neural networks nad let them all be taught simultaneously!
 Program chooses the best performer (choice based on total error value for every network) and makes new generation out of best-network copies.
-Of course I plan to add actual breeding and mutation algoritms in the project, but I was very satisfied with results of simple "copying-of-best algorithm".
+Of course I'm planning to add actual breeding and mutation algoritms in the project, but I was very satisfied with results of simple "copying-of-best algorithm".

 # Pre-prepared neural networks